chayyasyal/gilded-rose-tech-test/README.md

 `````
 1. To use Ruby to refactor code - was successfully achieved
 2. Writing some unit tests myself - after a lot of diagramming I wrote unit tests to see if the Item class (both .rb and spec files) would run and if the current tests in Gilded Rose would too.
-At this point, I currently have five passing tests.
 3. Deliberate practice, improve skills as designing test cases and refactoring - I believe that I achieved some of it.
 I would have liked to have refactored more code and this is the area where I wished I had worked faster, been more confident and resolved more issues within the code.
 `````

+Other learnings from today include: make smaller classes/objects and test those, keep SOLID principles in mind, diagram what's in the code before refactoring begins and to focus on quality over quantity of code.
+After today's test, I have realised the importance of producing well designed tests that pass over speeding through the test in an attempt to fix or complete the task at hand.

-Overall, I am pleased with my attempt to refactor Gilded Rose in Ruby.
-If I had more time, I would have tried to refactor the code around Aged Brie and bought item quality numbers to above 0 (some of them are negative numbers).
+Overall, I am pleased with my attempt to refactor Gilded Rose in Ruby - I currently have five passing tests.
+If I had more time, I would have liked to refactor the code around Aged Brie and bought item quality numbers to above 0 (some of them are negative numbers).

 ## Pre-provided Documentation
 1. Article ["Writing Good Tests for the Gilded Rose Kata"](http://coding-is-like-cooking.info/2013/03/writing-good-tests-for-the-gilded-rose-kata/) about how you could use this kata in a [coding dojo](https://leanpub.com/codingdojohandbook)